 The Food Protection Program is responsible for ensuring that a program is in place to prevent diseases associated with improper food handling.
 The goal of the program is to promote food safety through education, routine counseling, and assessment of more than 900 fixed food and approximately 800 temporary food services operating in Elkhart County.

-As of January 1, 2005, most food service establishments in Indiana are required to have at least one certified food handler on staff.
+As of January 1, 2005, most food service establishments in Indiana are required to have at least one Certified Food Protection Manager on staff.
 Any facility that must have a certified person is also required to have a copy of the state rule Certification of Food Handler Requirements 410 IAC 7-22 on hand in the facility.
 Visit the Indiana State Department of Health certification information page to download the rule and find training and exam providers.

 The development and effective implementation of an employee health policy based on the provisions in sections 120-127 of the Indiana Retail Food Establishment Sanitation Requirements may help to prevent foodborne illness associated with contamination of food by ill or infected food employees.
 The PIC (Person in Charge) and food employees should be familiar with and able to provide information regarding the prevention of foodborne illnesses through direct dialogue when interviewed by facility managers or regulatory officials.
 A written Employee Health Policy is not a Rule requirement but is strongly encouraged if facilities have more than two employees.
 Click here for a Sample Health Policy.